 "Road to 2030" is the path that the Sanlorenzo Group is preparing to embark on throughout this decade.
 The strategic drivers form the foundation on which a ten-year programme has been developed, to create sustainable products and processes which entail the achievement of ambitious targets in advance of current regulations, in particular in terms of greenhouse gas emissions during use of the product.

 The Group's ability to interpret the context and to anticipate changes is crucial in allowing it to constantly adapt its corporate strategies to the evolution of the context within which it is positioned.

-FIGURE 16 - THE EVOLUTION OF THE GROUP'S STRATEGIC GUIDELINES three key pillars on which Maison Sanlorenzo's - and subsequently Bluegame's - strategy has been built over the last decade.
+Design, art and innovation in tradition have been the three key pillars on which Maison Sanlorenzo's - and subsequently Bluegame's - strategy has been built over the last decade.
 Strengthened and supported by the leadership acquired thanks to this clear vision, the Group has therefore chosen to enrich its strategy with additional drivers: sustainability and technology, services and supply chain are the key themes on which the growth path to 2030 will focus.